sipmann/sipmann.github.io/content/zabbix_server_crash.md

 Slug: zabbix-server-out-of-memory-crash
 Author: Maurício Camargo Sipmann
 Email: sipmann@gmail.com
+Description: Zabbix Server crashing with an out of memory message

 Do you have a crashing Zabbix Server and looking through the log `/var/log/zabbix/zabbix_server.log` you see the following out of memory message?